CT scans and MRIs are both used to capture images within your body.

 If you need a general image of an area like your internal organs, or due to a fracture or head trauma, a CT scan will commonly be recommended.

-While there are more risks associated with MRI scans, both CT scans and MRI scans are relatively low risk.
+Both CT scans and MRI scans are relatively low risk.
 Both offer important information to help your doctor properly diagnose specific conditions.

 Most likely, your doctor will tell you which one they recommend.
 Be sure to ask questions and discuss any concerns with your doctor, so you can be comfortable with the choice they recommend.